 IVY HALL ACADEMY

-At Ivy Hall Academy, we are building interdependent life-long learners, who are collage and career-ready to lead lives of meaningful contribution.
+At Ivy Hall Academy, we are building responsible, interdependent life-long learners, who are college and career-ready, to lead lives of meaningful contribution.

 Ivy Hall Academy was founded by James Lindahl and Alan Osmond in 1988.
 Both wanted a safe educational environment for their children entering junior high.
 The school began with 12 students and 3 years later expanded to include preschool through eighth grade.